cspr-rad/actus-spec/spec/main.typ

 #examples("currency")

-== Amount of money <type_Amount>
+== Positive amount of money <type_Amount>

-Amounts of money must be represented as an integral amount of a given minimal quantisation of its currency.
-(An amount of money must_not be represented as a floating point number, or an arbitrary-precision rational number.)
+Amounts of money must be represented as a positive integral number of a given minimal quantisations of its currency.
+(An amount of money must not be represented as a floating point number, or an arbitrary-precision rational number.)
 For example, one USD can be represented as `100` cents if the quantisation factor is chosen to be 100.

 #todo(
   "Specify i64 vs i128.
 Are 128 bits necessary?
 Probably, if people choose their quantisation factor too large or we want to future-proof against inflation(?).",